-In this written painting tutorial I will show you how to paint this frosty winter rural landscape that features cows in a field.
-Including animals in landscape paintings really adds life and atmosphere to a painting.
-Even just the suggestion of a few animals in the distance can make you painting look alive.
+In this written painting tutorial, I will show you how to paint this frosty winter rural landscape that features cows in a field.
+Including animals in landscape paintings adds life and atmosphere to an image.
+Even just the suggestion of a few animals in the distance can make your painting look alive.

-This painting is inspired by the Queenstown area in the south island of New Zealand.
+The Queenstown area inspires this painting in the south island of New Zealand.

-Here are a couple of reference photos I took and used in this painting.
-Please feel free to use or copy these photos if you would like to have a go at painting this art work.
+Here are some reference photos I took and used in this painting.
+Please feel free to use or copy these photos if you would like to have a go at painting this artwork.

 - Titanium white

 - Yellow oxide (you can also use yellow ochre instead)